Optimal trace norms for Helmholtz problems: Application to boundary integral operators

-\begin{remark}[comparison] \Cref{thm:opSD_bounds} improves existing wavenumber-explicit bounds for the single, double, and boundary layer potentials stated for unweighted norms or requiring a lower bound on the wavenumber modulus, see, e.g., ~\cite{Say:RetardedPotentialsTime2016,BS:IntegralEquationMethods2022} and~\cite[lem.~5.2]{FHS:SkeletonIntegralEquations2024}.
-The corresponding estimates in unweighted norms are recovered with~\eqref{eqn:scaling_HN_bounded}.
-Extensions to heterogeneous, uniformly positive and bounded $L^\infty$ coefficients in the Helmholtz operator as in ~\cite{FHS:SkeletonIntegralEquations2024} are straightforward (with constants depending on the coefficients).
-Analogical results for the indefinite case $\Re s=0$ are stated in ~\cite[sec.~4]{GHS:SkeletonIntegralEquations2025}. \end{remark}
+Extensions to heterogeneous, uniformly positive $L^\infty$ coefficients} in the Helmholtz operator as in ~\cite{FHS:SkeletonIntegralEquations2024} are straightforward (with constants depending on the coefficients). \W{Analogous results} for the indefinite case $\Re s=0$ are stated in ~\cite[sec.~4]{GHS:StableSkeletonIntegral2025}. \end{remark}